AltraMayor/f3/README.md

 Please replace "/media/michel/5EBD-5C80/" with the appropriate path.
 USB devices are mounted in "/Volumes" on Macs.

+If you have installed f3read and f3write, you can remove the "./" that is shown before their names.

 For more information see http://oss.digirati.com.br/f3/